abdullahjafri/Xayn-Static-Site/README.md

 # Xayn Static Site Deployment – DevOps Task

-Follow the steps in the README above or see `scripts/bootstrap-minikube.sh` for setup.

 # Xayn Static Site Deployment

 **Author:** Syed Muhammad Abdullah Jafri
-**Role:** Senior DevOps Engineer (m/f/d) | Legal AI Tech Start-up | Full Remote

 ---

 ## Overview

-This repository contains all the resources needed to deploy a simple static website on Kubernetes using Traefik as an Ingress controller.
-The deployment supports two isolated environments—**dev** and **prod**—each served over HTTPS (self-signed for local testing) and injecting runtime configuration via environment variables.

-Key features:
-- Kubernetes manifests managed with **Helm**
+This repo has everything you need to run a static website on Kubernetes.
+I'm using Traefik to handle incoming traffic and set up separate dev and prod environments that run on HTTPS (with self-signed certs for local development).
+The site can pick up different settings depending on which environment it's running in.
+What's included:

+- Helm charts to manage all the Kubernetes stuff
-- **Traefik** Ingress for routing and TLS termination
+- Traefik for handling web traffic and SSL certificates
-- **Nginx** container serving a static HTML site with dynamic env var injection
-- Two environments: **dev** and **prod**
+- Custom Nginx setup that can read environment variables at startup
+- Separate dev and prod environments with their own domains
-- Environment-specific secrets and hostnames
+- Different secrets and hostnames for each environment
-- HTTPS enabled with self-signed certificates
+- HTTPS working out of the box
-- Health checks via liveness and readiness probes
+- Health checks so Kubernetes knows if something's broken
-- Bootstrap script for local setup with **Minikube**
-- Optional Terraform templates for provisioning on **EKS** / **GKE**
+- Script to get everything running locally with Minikube
+- Terraform files if you want to deploy this on AWS or Google Cloud

 ---